canonical/juju-verify/docs/verifiers/neutron-gateway.rst

 check neutron-gateway redundant routers
 ---------------------------------------

-This check verifies that if there are routers present on ``neutron-gateway`` unit, they are in HA mode, and can be offloaded to an unit that is not being rebooted or shutdown.
+This check verifies that routers present on ``neutron-gateway`` unit, are in HA mode and can be offloaded to a unit that is not being rebooted or shutdown.

-If there are no non-redundant routers, this check will pass with following
+If there above condition is true, the check will pass with the following
 message:

 ::

   [OK] Redundancy check passed for: router-list

-Otherwise, if there are non-redundant routers, the result message will show following message with list of non-redundant routers IDs separated with comma.
+Otherwise, if there are non-redundant routers, the result message will show the following message with the list of non-redundant routers IDs separated with comma.

 ::